KingScooty/html5-deploy-via-capistrano/README.md

 #Deploy html5 and php sites via Capistrano

 **This project requires the user to have root access to their server (VPS) and to have already setup Apache/nginx on it.
-It also requires [yeoman.io](http://yeoman.io) to be installed**
+It also requires [yeoman.io](http://yeoman.io) to be installed, as the build process is delegated. **

 ##Setting up